fbp

 Results are in for retail performance over the five-day period that includes Thanksgiving Day and Cyber Monday, also known as Cyber Week.
 And while this period remains a key indicator for overall seasonal performance, it’s no secret that Black Friday sales continue to creep earlier into November.

 In fact, the National Retail Federation (NRF) officially considers the “holiday season” to be November 1 through December 31, and current NRF predictions have total holiday spend hitting $1 trillion for the first time.
 While the final tally is still weeks away, a large share of the total typically comes from transactions during Cyber Week.
-So, let’s look at behavior and overall spend across these five days.
+But, before we look at broader consumer behavior and overall spend across these five days, let’s focus on the independent channel.

 According to a survey released by the NRF, a record 202.9 million Americans went shopping online and in-store during the five-day stretch from Thanksgiving to Cyber Monday.